Stanley Crouch: Biography

 Crouch befriended Ralph Ellison and Albert Murray, who influenced his thinking in a direction less centered on race.
 He stated with regard to Murray's influence, "I saw how important it is to free yourself from ideology.
 When you look at things solely in terms of race or class, you miss what is really going on."
 He made a final, public break with black nationalist ideology in 1979, in an exchange with Amiri Baraka in the Village Voice.
 He was also emerging as a public critic of recent cultural and artistic trends that he saw as empty, phony, or corrupt.
 His targets included the fusion and avant-garde movements in jazz (including his own participation in the latter) and literature that he saw as hiding their lack of merit behind racial posturing.
 As a writer for the Voice from 1980 to 1988, he was known for his blunt criticisms of his targets and tendency to excoriate their participants.
 It was during this period that he became a friend and intellectual mentor to Wynton Marsalis, and an advocate of the neotraditionalist movement that he saw as reviving the core values of jazz.
 In 1987, he became an artistic consultant for the Jazz at Lincoln Center program, joined by Marsalis, who later became artistic director, in 1991.

 After his stint at the Voice, Crouch published Notes of a Hanging Judge: Essays and Reviews, 1979–1989, which was selected by The Encyclopædia Britannica Yearbook as the best book of essays published in 1990.
 That was followed by receipt of a Whiting Award in 1991, and a MacArthur Foundation "genius" grant and the Jean Stein Award from the American Academy of Arts and Letters in 1993.

 Crouch continued to be an active author, producing works of fiction and nonfiction, articles for periodicals and newspaper columns.
 He was a columnist for the New York Daily News and a syndicated columnist.
 He also participated as a source in documentaries and as a guest in televised discussions.
 During the 2000s he was a featured commentator on Ken Burns' Jazz (2001) and Unforgivable Blackness (2005), on the life of the boxer Jack Johnson.
 He also published the novel Don't The Moon Look Lonesome?
 (2000), a collection of his reviews and writings on jazz, Considering Genius (2007), and a biography of the jazz musician Charlie Parker, Kansas City Lightning (2013).
-His posthumous collection "Victory Is Assured" (2022) was edited by Glenn Mott.
+His posthumous collection Victory Is Assured (2022) was edited by Glenn Mott.

 Crouch became less of a public figure due to declining health during his last decade.
 He died on September 16, 2020, at Calvary Hospital in New York City.
 The cause of death was a "long, unspecified illness," though he also struggled with a bout of COVID-19 in the spring.
 He was 74.

+Crouch's personal and professional papers are held by the Schomburg Center for Research in Black Culture, New York Public Library.